microsoft/react-native-windows/vnext/docs/NativeModules.md

 }
 ```

-Here we've implemented the `CreateNativeModules` method, which returns a read-only collection of `INativeModule` instances.
-We're only going have one native module in this package, and as previously mentioned, we're going to use the `ManagedNativeModule` adapter class provided by `Microsoft.ReactNative.Managed`.
+Here we've implemented the `CreateModuleProviders` method, which is expected the `addModuleProvider` delegate to be called for each native module provider.
+Since we are using reflection to discover and bind native module, we can call `ReactModuleInfo.AddAttributedModules` to register all native modules in our assembly.

 `ManagedNativeModule` implements `INativeModule` by reflecting over an `IManagedNativeModule` which uses the `[NativeModuleConstant]` and `[NativeModuleMethod]` attributes.
 So in our package, we simply pass an instance of `FancyMath` into `ManagedNativeModule`.